ExpressGateway/express-gateway.io/docs/admin/index.md

 The Express Gateway Admin API is an HTTP interface for administration purposes.

 This API is designed for internal use and provides a certain degree of control over Express-Gateway, so its public exposure is not usually a great idea.
-If you really have to, you should really make sure it is properly secured.
+If you really have to,  make sure it is properly secured.
 You can find one way later in this document.

-Note: in the future the Admin API will also allow configuration of gateway entities such as pipeline and policy configuration dynamically.

 The Express Gateway [CLI][cli] utilizes the Admin API.